Home » Funding

 CHSP

 The Commonwealth Home Support Programme (CHSP) is a Commonwealth program that funds services for older people to live independently in their homes and communities, and respite services to give carers a break.
 The program aims to: help people live as independently as possible; work with them, rather than doing things for them, and give a small amount of help to a large number of people.
+CHSP is supported by the Australian Government Department of Health and Aged Care.

 LINK helps you get the best out of your CHSP eligibility, delivering quality services directly, in combination with other service, other support, and links to health services, community programs and other support.